 Perhaps, we have different types of Janaba baths and the good news is that we will discuss how to perform any of them with you one by one in this article.

 Janaba is an Arabic term that stands for the state of being internally impure.
 In Islam, anybody that is in the state of Janaba is not permitted to make any act of worship such as praying salat, fasting, or performing pilgrimage.

-The types of janaba bath and how to perform them step by step are now discussed below.
-Please do read them carefully as they also contain a lot of lessons from Quran and ahadith for your reading pleasure.
+The types of janaba baths and how to perform them step by step are now discussed below.
+Please do read them carefully as they also contain a lot of lessons from the Quran and ahadith for your reading pleasure.

-There are about five different types of janaba and the method to perform or bath them is always one.
-The five types of janaba bath are:
+There are about five different types of janaba and the method to perform or bathe them is always one.
+The five types of janaba baths are:

 - Sexual intercourse.

 - Official prayers such as for the rain to fall or other related reasons.